Do you operate all year round?

 Is there a chance I could get wet (from sea-water)?

 As we travel along the beach, and sometimes in the water, this is always a possibility!
-Please be especially aware of this if you are bringing cameras, cellphones or other items of an electronic nature.
+Please be especially aware of this if you are bringing cameras, cellphones or other items of an electronic nature – you may wish to place these in a plastic bag while we are in transit.

 What happens if the tour is cancelled?